 All youth underwent a suicide and mental health screening within an hour of arrival at each YDC.
 Results of the suicide risk screening in some cases led to a more comprehensive suicide risk assessment, and dictated the level of supervision provided to youth after admission.
-Each youth also underwent a mental status exam by a licensed psychologist or licensed psychological associate within a week of arrival, and a full psychological evaluation, including a comprehensive semi-structured clinical interview and standardized psychological testing, within two weeks of their arrival at a YDC.
-Substance abuse screenings were performed on each youth and these findings along with findings from psychological evaluations were used to develop individualized mental health treatment plans that identified the targets, types of interventions and amount of mental health services provided to each juvenile.
+Each youth also underwent a mental status exam by a licensed psychologist or licensed psychological associate within a week of arrival, and a full (6) A brief summary of the treatment model, education, services, and plans for reintegration into the community offered at each facility. (cont.)
+FY2016-2017 psychological evaluation, including a comprehensive semi-structured clinical interview and standardized psychological testing, within 30 days of their arrival at a YDC.
+Substance abuse screenings were performed on each youth and these findings, along with findings from psychological evaluations, were used to develop individualized mental health treatment plans that identified the targets, types of interventions, and amount of mental health services provided to each juvenile.
 Psychological testing included state-of-the art assessment of exposure to adverse childhood experiences and trauma-related symptoms and disorders.

 All youth received individual counseling or psychotherapy on an at least monthly basis addressing adjustment to the facility, any mental health issues present, and criminogenic risks and needs (e.g., criminal thinking, attitudes and values).
+Licensed mental health clinicians at all YDCs offered several evidence-based treatments, including cognitive behavior therapy (CBT), Trauma-Focused Cognitive Behavior Therapy (TF-CBT), and Structured Psychotherapy for Adolescents Responding to Chronic Stress (SPARCS).
 Youth at each YDC also participated in psychoeducational or process groups addressing psychosocial skills or mental health issues.

-Mental health clinicians also provided crisis intervention services as needed and consulted with unit staff to provide behavioral interventions (e.g., modeling, role playing, identifying positive reinforcers, etc) to youth to facilitate the acquisition of targeted pro-social skills and worked with each youth to develop a relapse prevention plan designed to identify situations, feeling states, activities and people that increase the risk of re-offending and ways to diminish this risk.
+Mental health clinicians also provided crisis intervention services as needed and consulted with unit staff to provide behavioral interventions (e.g., modeling, role playing, identifying positive reinforcers, etc.) to youth to facilitate the acquisition of targeted prosocial skills.
+Finally, licensed mental health clinicians worked with each youth to develop a relapse prevention plan designed to identify situations, feeling states, activities and people that increase the risk of re-offending and ways to diminish this risk.

-Substance Abuse Services
+• Substance Abuse Services

-Youth in YDCs identified as in need of further evaluation and/or treatment for substance abuse were seen by a certified substance abuse counselor on staff or who worked at the facility on a contractual basis.
+Youth in YDCs identified as in need of further evaluation and/or treatment for substance abuse were seen by a certified substance abuse counselor, licensed clinical addictions specialist, or licensed mental health clinician who worked at the facility either full-time or on a contractual basis for needed services.